jasonotu/automap/README.md

 Target description: Manage the security life cycle of in-house developed, hosted, or acquired software to prevent, detect, and remediate security weaknesses before they can impact the enterprise.

 DSP-01 maps to CISC-3
-Base description: Establish, document, approve, communicate, apply, evaluate and maintain policies and procedures for the classification, protection and handling of data throughout its lifecycle, and according to all applicable laws and regulations, standards, and risk level.
-Review and update the policies and procedures at least annually.
+Base description: Define, implement and evaluate processes, procedures and technical measures for the transfer and sub-processing of personal data within the service supply chain, according to any applicable laws and regulations.
 Target description: Develop processes and technical controls to identify, classify, securely handle, retain, and dispose of data.

 ...